Sonu0407/Front-end/Notes.md

 5. slice -- any index of array works on same array
 6. splice -- any index of array works on same array

+const
+const keyword then variable name and values
+example: const city = "Mumbai"

+this refers to the object that is currently calling the function this points to that object itself can use it anywhere in javascript